Guinea Pig Chewing Material & Chewing Wood in the Guinea Pig Webshop

 Check and replace gnawing material

-Check gnawing material regularly.
-Remove pieces when they are wet, dirty, moldy, or heavily worn.
-Also watch out for sharp splinters or loose parts, especially with products that remain in the enclosure for a long time.
+Check gnawing material regularly during cleaning.
+Remove pieces if they are wet, dirty, moldy, or heavily worn.
+Also watch out for sharp splinters, loose parts, or products left in a damp corner for too long.

 Store unused gnawing material in a dry, cool, and well-ventilated place.
 This helps preserve the scent and texture better.
-It is better to give a few pieces that you can easily inspect than a large quantity that sits in a damp corner for a long time.
+It is better to give a few pieces that you can easily check than a large quantity that remains in the enclosure for a long time.

 DRD chooses: gnawing material with a clear role